aleph2c/miros/doc/reading_diagrams.rst

 Payloads
 --------
-Your statechart is running in it's own thread.
+Your statechart is running in its own thread.
 An event can be published from one thread and consumed by another thread.
-This means if you put mutable data in your event's payload, you could be creating a shared global variable between two separating threads.
+This means if you put mutable data in your event's payload, you could be creating a shared global variable between two separate threads.
 Shared global information should be locked and unlocked if it's being used by multiple concurrent processes.

 Instead of coming up with complicated locking mechanisms, wrap large common data structures within their own statecharts and copy smaller payloads into named tuples.
-A named tuple is immutable, so you won't accidentally shoot yourself in the foot by accidentally creating a global variable.
+A named tuple is immutable, so you won't accidentally shoot yourself in the foot by inadvertently creating a global variable shared between two different threads.
 You can draw your payloads into your statecharts like this:

 .. image:: _static/immutable_payload.svg
     :target: _static/immutable_payload.pdf
     :align: center

-Pepper your payloads all over your drawings, you might be repeating yourself, but the quick understanding that you will be getting from a glance will pay for this trade off.
+Pepper these payload descriptions all over your drawings, you might be repeating yourself, but the quick understanding that you will be getting from a glance will pay for this trade-off.
 The `namedtuple is nice to work with
 <https://docs.python.org/3.5/library/collections.html#collections.namedtuple>`_.

-.. _reading_diagrams-dealing-with-the-anti-brand:

 .. raw:: html